savonet/liquidsoap/doc/content/faq.md

 ### Pulseaudio

-When using ALSA input or output or, more generaly any audio input or output that is not using pulseaudio, you should disable pulseaudio, which is often installed by default.
+When using ALSA input or output or, more generally any audio input or output that is not using pulseaudio, you should disable pulseaudio, which is often installed by default.
 Pulseaudio emulates ALSA but this also generates bugs, in particular errors of this form: